-By addressing all four needs in an integrated way, an individual is not only able to choose to improve his or her own well-being and to climb out of the poverty trap, but also avoids falling back into poverty.
+By addressing all needs in an integrated way, an individual is not only able to choose to improve his or her own well-being and to climb out of the poverty trap, but also avoids falling back into poverty.

 Our work is sustainable by design.
 Our Leadership Program focuses on restoring agency in local leaders and on building the opportunity structure necessary to sustain and scale programs.
 To accomplish this, we’ve developed a process of co-creation that encourages critical thinking, feedback, and debate that equips local staff to fully operate all programs without dependency on any expat staff.
 For a complete overview of our leadership philosophy, methodology, process, curriculum, monitoring and evaluation, download the Nuru Leadership Program Manual.

 Environmental sustainability is vital to our long-term success, and we deploy best practices that maximize the yield of the farmland while minimizing negative impact.
 Tree planting projects offset Nuru’s carbon footprint and have a large positive impact on the environment.

 Nuru establishes and capitalizes local farmer organizations that reach profitability after a few years and guarantee the financial sustainability of the programs.
 Member farmers own shares and benefit directly from the financial successes of their farmer organization.

 Our dedicated in-house Monitoring & Evaluation (M&E) team monitors progress toward impact of all of Nuru programs in partnership with the University of Texas at Austin’s Ray Marshall Center for the Study of Human Resources.
 The NI M&E team trains and equips a counterpart local M&E team to carry on these critical functions after international staff exit.